dapr/quickstarts/tutorials/observability/README.md

 Then, open the distributed calculator UI.

-If this is the first time trying the distributed calculator, find more detailed instructions in the [distributed-calculator](https://github.com/dapr/quickstarts/blob/master/distributed-calculator/README.md) quickstart.
+If this is the first time trying the distributed calculator, find more detailed instructions in the [distributed-calculator](https://github.com/dapr/quickstarts/tree/master/tutorials/distributed-calculator) tutorial.

 > **Note:** If the distributed calculator is already running on your cluster you will need to restart it for the tracing to take effect.
 You can do so by running: